Travelling from Bangkok to Ayutthaya is easy to do and makes a popular day trip from the city.

 The station is just a small cabin that serves as a ticket selling counter and is open from 06.00 to 17.00.

-There are dozens of trains every day that leave the city from Hua Lamphong Railway Station to Ayutthaya.
+There are many of trains every day that leave the city from Hua Lamphong Railway Station to Ayutthaya or from January 2023, the new raiilway terminal at Bang Sue Grand Station.

 If you are looking for the cheapest way to travel from Bangkok to Ayutthaya, this is it!